chessworld/TorneloScoresheet/documentation/DesignDocumentation.md

 Currently, the following libraries have been investigated and are being used as part of the system architecture:

-- chess.ts
-A chess library and rewrite of chess.js in Typescript that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection.
+- **chess.ts**: A chess library and rewrite of chess.js in Typescript that is used for chess move generation/validation, piece placement/movement, and check/checkmate/stalemate detection.

 ## 2 User Interface (UI) Design
 The Tornelo Scoresheet iOS app is primarily a front-end solution for recording chess game data.
 Due to this, the User Interface (UI) and the User Experience (UX) for this app is extremely important.